Code-Institute-Submissions/function_band/README.md

 * As a user, I need to read about the bands formation, so that I have more knowledge of the band.
 * As a user, I want to listen/watch a video of the band performing, so that I like the sound of the band.
 * As a user, I want to view photos, so that I can determine if I like the look of the band.
-* As a user, I want to supply my contact information and info on the event so that the band can get back in touch with me with more details.
+* As a user, I want to supply my contact information so that the band can get back in touch with me with more details.

 ## Features